-- Fixed broadband services under the Exede and WildBlue brands offered to consumers and businesses primarily in the United States, which provide users with high-speed broadband internet access and VoIP services.
-As of March 31, 2017, we provided broadband internet services to approximately 659,000 consumer and small business subscribers. - In-flight services, including our flagship ViaSat in-flight internet services and aviation software services.
-As of March 31, 2017, 559 commercial aircraft were in service utilizing our ViaSat in-flight internet services. - Mobile broadband services, which provide global network management and high-speed internet connectivity services for customers using airborne, maritime and ground-mobile satellite systems. - Enterprise broadband services, which include business connectivity, live on-line event streaming, oil and natural gas data gathering services and high-definition satellite news gathering.
+- Fixed broadband services, which provide consumers and businesses with high-speed broadband internet access and VoIP services.
+As of March 31, 2018, we provided fixed broadband services to approximately 576,000 subscribers.
+In addition, we offer satellite-enabled community Wi-Fi hotspot services, primarily in Mexico. - In-flight services, including our flagship Viasat in-flight internet services and aviation software services.
+As of March 31, 2018, 635 commercial aircraft were in service utilizing our Viasat IFC systems. - Mobile broadband services, which provide global network management and high-speed internet connectivity services for customers using airborne, maritime and ground-mobile satellite systems.

+We also offer a variety of other broadband services, including business connectivity, live on-line event streaming, oil and natural gas data gathering services and high-definition satellite news gathering.